Upload files using the JMP add-in¶

 The workflow for uploading files to the database involves the following tasks:

-- Optional: Assign a template to standardize parameter names
+- Optional: Assign a template to a node for parameter matching

 Start an upload workflow¶